-Spondylosis refers to degeneration of the disc spaces between the vertebrae of the spinal column.
+Spondylosis refers to the degeneration of the disc spaces between the vertebrae of the spinal column.
 Aging is the most common cause of spondylosis.
-With normal aging, the dics start to lose moisture and become shrunken.
+With normal aging, the discs start to lose moisture and become shrunken.
 Spondylosis can affect different regions of the spine in both the neck and back, and it can be present in more than one area of the spine.
-Cervical spondylosis refers to degeneration of the disc spaces between the vertebrae of the neck.
+Cervical spondylosis refers to the degeneration of the disc spaces between the vertebrae of the neck.

 In some cases, spondylosis results in a narrowing of the area of the spinal cord and the nerve roots exiting from the spinal cord.
 If these nerves are pinched or compressed, associated symptoms may include:

 Rheumatoid Arthritis : What is Rheumatoid Arthritis?
 QuizQuestion

 The term arthritis refers to stiffness in the joints.See Answer